Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

+{While Eq.~\eqref{eq:y2} can be used to describe any incident GW, we are primarily interested in two particular types of signal.
+The first is coherent, monochromatic GWs of the form

-where $f_{\rm GW}$ is the frequency of the GW, $A$ its amplitude and $\phi_0$ is an initial phase \citep[see e.g.,][]{gravitation,moore,maggiore}.
-In particular, Equations \eqref{eq:h} can be used to describe signals produced by supermassive BH binaries in the very early inspiral stages.
-The latter are the most promising astrophysical source of GWs in the nano-Hz to micro-Hz frequency band, and will be discussed in detail in Section \ref{S:smbh}.
+that are emitted by inspiralling massive black hole binaries (where $f_{\scriptscriptstyle\rm GW}$ is the frequency of the GW, $A$ its amplitude, $\iota$ is the binary's inclination, and $\phi_0$ is an initial phase~\citep[see, \eg,][]{gravitation,moore,maggiore}); these are the most promising astrophysical source of GWs in the nano-Hz to micro-Hz frequency band, and will be discussed in detail in Section \ref{S:smbh}.}